Loading…

 Once converted, tap Download.
 Choose "Save to Photos" or "Save to Files" so you can share via any messaging or email app.

-Convert a whole album in one go, right in Safari.
-No app install, no rate limit.
+Convert a whole album in one go, right in Safari, with no app to install and no rate limit.

 Safari lets you multi-select from the photo picker.
 Grab 20, 50, or 100 photos and convert them all in one batch.